fredericleveille/Simulation-Serre-Centre-Sud/README.md

 Trying to run simply with humid and dehumid schedule.
 No impact on humidity crontol.
 Seems I need sensor or control or something like that.
 Trying to add max humidity sensor at the output of the cooling coil.

+I was able to control approximatly well the RH with a DX dehumidifier sized for nearly max capacity.
+Now remains only to plot system different component consumption Electric (cooling and dehum) and gaz (heating)

+Problem to investigate: why do I have so much heating during summer...